 Stiffness in the muscles is a common symptom in people with neurodegenerative diseases, especially Multiple Sclerosis.
-Studies have shown that medical marijuana can help relieve symptoms in this category of patients and THC is thought to play an active role in eliciting this therapeutic effect.
+Studies have shown that medical marijuana can help relieve symptoms in this category of patients, and THC is thought to play an active role in eliciting this therapeutic effect.
 Sativex is a patented product obtained from medical cannabis and approved in 28 countries for the treatment of painful muscle spasms.
 Sativex contains equal concentrations of THC and CBD.

 When consumed orally or via the inhalation route, THC is capable of reducing intraocular pressure, a major contributor to glaucoma.
 Interestingly, this effect is not observed when THC or medical marijuana is applied directly to the eyes.
 There is little evidence to suggest that THC may enjoy widespread acceptability when it comes to treating glaucoma.
-This is because the effect of THC on intra-ocular pressure is short lived and most other conventional glaucoma treatments clearly outperform the compound.
+This is because the effect of THC on intra-ocular pressure is short-lived, and most other conventional glaucoma treatments outperform the compound.

-What are Some of the Side Effects of THC?
+What Are Some of the Side Effects of THC?

 Like every other therapeutic compound, THC is capable of causing unwanted effects in the user.
 Although different people might react differently to the drug, it is important to know the risks.
-Below are some of the known side effect of THC.
+Below are some of the known side effects of THC.